SFe-Team-was-taken/SFe/sfe-specification-4.0u11.md

 If the `iver` value is `2.04` or below, ignore the whole modulator structure if a reserved source type is found.

-While default modulators 1-4 are not used in SFe 4.0, SFe programs must still use them for older versions:
+While default modulators 1-4 are not used in SFe 4.0, SFe programs must still use them for older versions.
+(Update 11)

 - If the `iver` value is `2.04`, use the SF2.04 version of the Default Modulator 2.
 - If the `iver` value is `2.01`, use the SF2.01 version of the Default Modulator 2.
 - If the `isng` value is `EMU8000`, trigger legacy sound card mode.
 - If the `isng` value is `E-mu 10K1`, `E-mu 10K2`, `X-Fi`, or `SFe 4`, do not trigger legacy sound card mode.
-- If the `isng` value is `SFe 4 (quirks)`, use the SF2.04 version of the Default Modulator 2 if a valid `sm24` sub-chunk is found, otherwise use the SF2.01 version.

 In SFe 4.0, programs should not define their own default modulators.
 This can cause playback issues if a SFe bank is used with a player that uses a different default modulator configuration to that of the editing software used.